 We’d encourage you to be informed with all the facts about what young people today are actually choosing to do when they celebrate.
-Before starting the conversation and basing the discussion purely on what you hear, find out more information about the current trends for alcohol and other drug use, click to our pages about alcohol and other drugs.
+Before starting the conversation and basing the discussion purely on what you hear, find out what’s really going on with young people, alcohol and other drugs.
 This will allow you to encourage your young person with the great choices the majority of young people make and what the accurate harms and consequences are for those who choose to make poor choices.

 For families with more than one parent/guardian, are you all on the same page?

 Your young person needs to know that no matter what parent/guardian they’re speaking to, they’re going to get consistent messages and information.
 Alcohol or no alcohol at parties?
 What age do you consider it to be ok for them to begin drinking?
 It is important for the parents or guardians to have this discussion before the young person gets to this stage to ensure a clear and consistent message is shown.

 When and where will you have this conversation?